webmastersmith/Rated-G/README.md

 - For FFmpeg to user your GPU, you must download **your GPU Video codec package** and compile FFmpeg with GPU options enabled.
   - e.g. **NVIDIA GeForce 1050Ti** codec package: [CUDA Toolkit 12.6](https://developer.nvidia.com/cuda-downloads)
   - Get the toolkit for **your GPU**, or use the `--cpu` flag to only use the CPU.
+- [7zip](https://7-zip.org/download.html) installed if you want to use the `--zip` flag.
+  - To verify if 7zip is added to path: open cmd/shell: `7z` // some linux versions can be `7za`.

 ## Simple Start